ker0olos/might/README.md

 ## Usage

 `npx might-ui`
+or `npx might -m` if you have might-cli installed.

 After that it opens automatically in your browser, **(but to actually run the tests you need to install [might-cli](https://github.com/ItsKerolos/might-cli)).**